 Nolte argues that regional middle powers are often important in maintaining the balance of power in the region, without being able to achieve hegemony or dominance in the region.
 These regional middle powers or secondary states can either ally with or challenge the regional hegemon.
 In some cases, they ally with the regional hegemon to construct a framework of cooperative regional hegemony.
 Other scholars believe that these secondary states will challenge the regional hegemon and ally with great powers at the global level to constrain the latter’s power while enhancing their own position in the regional relative power distribution.

-Based, on the above discussion, I here define a regional middle power as:
+Based, on the above discussion, I refer to the concept of “regional middle power” to account for regional powers in the Middle East.
+A regional middle power can be distinguished by five pivotal criteria:

-A state which is geographically a part of the delineated region and which is focused on playing a role within this regional context more than on affecting change at the international level;
+A state that is geographically a part of the delineated region and is focused on playing a role within this regional;

+A states that does not attempt to shape the structure of the international system.
+Instead, its interaction with the international level is limited to extracting resources to influence regional dynamics.

-A state that aims to shape the regional system through building alliances and regional coalitions;
+A state that aims to shape the regional system through alliance formation;

 A state that indicates its self-identity and willingness to play a role in regional affairs;